RMandelbaum/RMandelbaum.github.io/_posts/2018-01-13-hoisting_understanding_the_order_of_your_code.markdown

 	  this.type = type;
 	}
 }
-//Uncaught TypeError: Coffee is not a constructor
+// Uncaught TypeError: Coffee is not a constructor
 ```

 Here we are getting a `TypeError` because our expression hasn’t been hoisted